sebastiaoarm/bubo/README.md

 bubo
 ====

-BUBO, um Ambiente Virtual de Aprendizagem simples, de uso intuitivo para administradores e usuários, desenvolvido utilizando PHP e SQLite.
+BUBO, a simple Virtual Learning Environment, intuitive to use for both administrators and users, developed using PHP and SQLite.